Nystagmus — Involuntary Eye Movements

 Your healthcare provider will sit down with you and ask you questions about your symptoms, medical history, and family history before performing a physical exam.
 The physical exam typically involves looking at your nervous system and inner ear.
 For part of the neurological exam you may be asked to wear Frenzel glasses, which are goggles that illuminate and magnify the eyes.
-The exact type of nystagmus you have depends on the way your eyes are moving.
-For example, if your eyes are moving up and down, you may be diagnosed with vertical nystagmus.
 Your doctor may have you spin around for approximately thirty seconds, stop, and then try to stare at an object.
-Their eyes will move slowly in one direction, and then move rapidly in the opposite direction.
+If you suffer from a certain form of nystagmus, your eyes will move slowly in one direction, and then move rapidly in the opposite direction.
 Additional diagnostic testing may include:

 - CT scan and/or MRI of your head

-- Vestibular testing that records the movements of your eyes and response to caloric stimulation
+- Vestibular testing that records the movements of your eyes and response to stimulation

 - Electro-oculography, which uses tiny electrodes to measure your eye movements

+This condition affects people in different ways.
+Some treatments may work for some and not for others.
 In most cases, the cause of the nystagmus determines the type of treatment rendered.
-There are numerous medical and surgical treatments that are helpful to different people.
+There are numerous medical and surgical treatments available.
 In some cases, congenital nystagmus does not need treatment; children sometimes grow out of the condition.
 Eyeglasses and contact lenses can also improve the eye movements, with contact lenses typically being a superior alternative to eyeglasses since the eyes can sweep back and forth over the center of the lenses of a pair of glasses and cause unclear vision.
 Contact lenses allow the lens center to move with the eyes.
 Drugs such as Botox® or Baclofen® can improve nystagmus, but results are generally temporary.
-Regular eye exams can also help to monitor your visual health.

 When to See Your Doctor